By Wendell Hutson; adapted from examiner.com; additional reporting and research by Michael Drapa

 Rogers later became a licensed pilot and enlisted in the Air Force, and served in the legendary 99th Pursuit Squadron of the Tuskegee Airmen — the first African American pilots in the U.S. military.

 Rogers returned to Chicago after World War II, graduating from the University of Chicago Law School in 1948 before beginning a long career as a Cook County Juvenile Court judge.
-One of the original 24 Airmen, Rogers is one of the last known living Airmen with ties to the University of Chicago.
+One of the original 24 pilots to serve with the Airmen, Rogers is one of the last known living Airmen with ties to the University of Chicago.

 Many Airmen attended the University, and the program produced numerous veterans who went on to great success in life.
 The rolls of UChicago-Tuskegee alumni include such notable figures as Benjamin Davis, X’33, who commanded the Airmen throughout World War II and later became the first African American general in the Air Force; original Airman James Wiley, MBA’54; educators Stewart Fulbright, MBA’47, and Quentin Smith, AM’46; as well as applied mathematician Paul Byrd, SB’38, SM’41.